 New York DWI & DUI Hardship Hearings

-Although the above description and information merely scratches the surface of the Hardship License and Hardship Hearing process, education and preparedness is key to to success defending yourself at this stage in he DUI process or during any phase of a DWI arrest.
-Not only have the two founding New York DWI lawyers at Crotty Saland PC served as prosecutors in the Manhattan District Attorney's Office's DWI Unit, but each has successfully represented clients in New York DWI arrests by obtaining dismissals, non-criminal dispositions and countless favorable results.
-While each case is unique and no attorney can guarantee a particular outcome, Crotty Saland PC has the experience and knowledge you need to protect your rights today and your future well beyond tomorrow.
+Although the above description and information merely scratches the surface of the Hardship License and Hardship Hearing process, education and preparedness are keys to successfully defending yourself during any phase of a DUI prosecution.
+Not only have the two founding criminal lawyers at Saland Law served as prosecutors in the Manhattan District Attorney's Office's DWI Unit, but the law firm has successfully represented clients in intoxicated, drunk and impaired driving charges by obtaining dismissals, acquittals at trial and non-criminal dispositions.
+Similarly, we have restored clients’ driving privileges after successfully conducting Hardship Hearings and Refusal Hearings when these respective proceedings are necessary.

 Call the New York Hardship Hearing lawyers and former Manhattan prosecutors at 212.312.7129 or contact us online today.